redpanda-data/connect/CONTRIBUTING.md

 Joining Club Blob by contributing to the Benthos project is a selfless, boring and occasionally painful act.
-As such any contributors to this project will be treated with the respect and sympathy that they deserve.
+As such any contributors to this project will be treated with the respect and compassion that they deserve.

 Please be dull, please be respecting of others and their efforts, please do not take criticism or rejection of your ideas personally.